 Soon after the Norman Conquest of England in 1066, the name Hassert was recognized on the island as a name for a person who takes chances or a gambler which is derived from the Old French word hasard, which means a game of dice, played by a gambler or one who was prepared to run risks.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.
 "The orthography was originally Hasssart, and the extinct dukes of Charante [Normandy] were of the same family."

 The surname Hassert was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hassert family
+Early History of the Hassert family

 This web page shows only a small excerpt of our Hassert research.
 Another 56 words (4 lines of text) are included under the topic Early Hassert History in all our PDF Extended History products and printed products wherever possible.